Autodesk/synthesis/installer/README.md

 - Find the Exporter source code zip download.
   - Note that the source code is platform agnostic, it will work for **both** `Windows` and `Mac`.
 - Once the source code for the Exporter is downloaded, unzip the folder.
-- Next, if not done already, install `Autodesk Fusion`.
+- Next, if you haven't already, install `Autodesk Fusion`.
 - Once Fusion is open navigate to the `Utilities Toolbar`.
 ![image_caption](../tutorials/img/fusion/fusion-empty.png)
 - Click on `Scripts and Add-ins` from the toolbar.